mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 4 Blade Blade Gun Blade Gun Gun
 5 Travellers' Travellers' High Psg Gun Blade High Psg 6 High Psg High Psg Mid Psg Scout Ship Low Psg
-7 +2 Social +2 Social +1 Social Free Trader-
-Characters with rank 5 or 6 may add +1 to their rolls on this table.
+7 +2 Social +2 Social +1 Social Free Trader-Characters with rank 5 or 6 may add +1 to their rolls on this table.
 Gun and blade benefits must be declared by type immediately; additional benef its of gun or blade may be declared as skill in a weapon of the type previously taken.
 Die Roll ---------------Cash Table (in credits)---- -----------